 The Home Equity Access Scheme gives older Australians the ability to draw down on their real estate assets to support a higher standard of living in retirement.
-It's a voluntary loan scheme that provides a fortnightly non-taxable payment to both pensioners and non-pensioners.
+It's a voluntary loan scheme that can provide a fortnightly non-taxable payment, lump sum advance payments, or both.
+Pensioners and non-pensioners may be eligible.